cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 {{% /gsWarning %}}

 During both installation and configuration of Cloudify Manager, you can use the ```--clean-db``` option to empty all of the data from the Cloudify Manager database.
-The first installation always assumes the clearing of the DB, so it is not necessary to pass the `--clean-db` flag on the initial install.
+The initial installation does not require the ```--clean-db``` flag.

 ### Uninstalling Cloudify Manager